IllusionMods/IllusionFixes/README.md

 *Note for AI-Shoujo Steam users: If you are installing this manually for the first time, follow instructions below in the AI_Patch_SteamReleaseCompatibility section or you will have a bad time.*

+## How to build
+Clone the repository and open it in Visual Studio 2022.
+It should be as simple as building the solution.
+You may need to install some missing SDKs, e.g. for .NET Framework 3.5 if you don't have them already.
+You can find them in Visual Studio Installer under "Individual components" tab.

 ## Plugin descriptions

 ### CameraMaskResize